markymawk/BrawlCratePlugins/README.md

 Copy stageposition data (blastzones, respawn points) and STPM camera data to all other stage .pac files that contain a given substring.
 For stage files with multiple StgPosition or STPM nodes, only the top-most one will be overwritten.
 This process is irreversible -- always keep backups!

-## 2.4 Verify ASL (stageslot) File Data
+## 2.4-2.6 Verify ASL, param, & TLST File Data
 **Usage:** Plugins menu > File Checking (P+)

-All .ASL files inside the given `stageslot` folder (or parent `pf` folder) will be checked for valid .param file locations.
-Optionally, the contents can be exported to a .txt file inside the stageslot folder, listing all stage entries in each ASL file along with the corresponding button combination for each.

-## 2.5 Verify Param (stageinfo) File Data
-**Usage:** Plugins menu > File Checking (P+)

-All .param files inside the given `stageinfo` folder (or parent `pf` folder) will be checked for valid stage .pac, stage module, and tracklist file locations.
-Optionally, the contents can be exported to a .txt file inside the stageinfo folder, including SFX/GFX banks, stage flags, and character color overlay values.
+All .ASL files, .param files, or TLST files inside their respective folders (or parent `pf` folder) will be checked for valid file locations.
+Optionally, the contents can be exported to a .txt file, containing various relevant information or error data.

-## 2.6 Verify TLST (tracklist) File Data
-**Usage:** Plugins menu > File Checking (P+)

-All .TLST files inside the given `tracklist` folder (or parent `pf` folder) will be checked for valid BRSTM file paths and song IDs, including pinch mode (SongSwitch) tracks.
-Optionally, the contents can be exported to a .txt file inside the tracklist folder, including frequency, volume (for custom BRSTMs), and SongDelay values.

-*Alternately, can be run per tracklist via any individual tracklist's right-click > plug-ins menu*
+*An individual tracklist can be checked via its right-click > plug-ins menu*

 ## 2.7 ASL + Param File Navigator
 **Usage:** Right-click a param root node, ASL entry node, or any param substage entry.